-The DUACS system comprises of two components: Near Real Time (NRT) and Delayed-Time (DT also named REP or MY).
+The DUACS system takes in input Level 2 (L2) altimeter products and processes them to generate homogenous along-track Level-3 (L3) and multi-mission merged gridded Level-4 (L4) products.
+It comprises of two components: Near Real Time (NRT) and Delayed-Time (DT also named REP or MY).

 In NRT, the system’s primary objective is to provide operational applications with directly usable high-quality altimeter data from all missions available.
 Since November 29th 2023, the DUACS system has been upgraded in order to process both L3 1Hz and 5Hz products: